-What Sensory Memory Is And Why It’s Important
+What Is Sensory Memory And Why Is It Important?

 Common Characteristics Of Sensory Memory

 As there are five senses, there are five types of sensory memory.
 However, all forms of sensory memory have some common characteristics.
 These characteristics remain true regardless of which sense is being used, or whichever part of the brain is processing the memory.
-First, sensory memory does not require your attention.
+Sensory memory does not require your attention.
 It is completely automatic.
-Your brain takes in the information provided through the use of the senses and processes it without you having to think about it or do anything consciously.
+Your brain takes in the information provided by the senses and processes it without you having to think about it or do anything consciously.

-Finally, sensory memory is extremely brief and is continuously replaced by new sensory memories as stimuli taken in by the senses continues or increases.
+The final consideration regarding the characteristics of sensory memory is that it is extremely brief.
+It is continuously being replaced by new sensory memories as stimuli taken in by the senses continues or increases.
 Once sensory memory is gone, there is no way to recover it.
 Unless the brain relegates the information to short-term memory, all sensory memories are lost very quickly.

 Types Of Sensory Memory

 Just as there are five senses, there are five types of sensory memory.
 Each is distinct and works independently of the others.
-Although there are five types of sensory memory, only three have been meticulously studied by researchers.
-These three types of sensory memory include:
+Although there are five types of sensory memory, we will consider the three that have been meticulously studied by researchers:

 Iconic memory refers to memories created through vision or sight.
 When you see an object, close your eyes, and still see it in your mind's eye for a very brief period, your brain is using iconic memory.
 Sights are taken in through the photoreceptor cells in the eyes, then transmitted to the occipital lobe of the brain, where the sensory memory is briefly stored and evaluated.

 Echoic memory is also known as auditory memory.
 It is the sensory memory for auditory input and stimuli.
 When you are listening to someone speak in the background and they stop talking, but you still note the tone or pitch of their voice, this is auditory memory at work.
-Auditory stimuli are picked up by the hair cells in the ears and transmitted to the temporal lobe of the brain, where the auditory memory is stored—often for less than a second.
+Auditory stimuli are picked up by the tiny hair-like sensory cells in the ears known as cilia or cochlear hair cells.
+This information is then transmitted to the temporal lobe of the brain, where the auditory memory is stored—often for less than a second.

 Haptic memory is related to touch.
 This type of sensory memory is about everything that we feel throughout our bodies.
 Anytime you make contact with something, the memory of that touch remains for a split second.
 This is haptic memory at work.
-The body is covered in receptors, which relay information to the spinal cord, which then transmits incoming information to the post central gyrus of the parietal lobe of the brain.
+The body is covered in sensory receptors that relay information to the spinal cord, which then transmits incoming information to the post central gyrus of the parietal lobe of the brain.

 The Role Of Sensory Memory

 Sensory memory, although extremely brief, plays a vital role in your overall memory processes.
 Without sensory memory, new short-term and long-term memories cannot be formed.
 As you take in sights, sounds, smells, tastes, and feelings, your brain makes a snap decision as to whether to relegate that information to the short-term memory or discard it.
 Once it is let go, it is lost forever.
-Once an individual’s sensory memory sends messages to their short-term memory system, repetition, or relative importance of the information may or may not relegate it to long-term memory.
+Once an individual’s sensory memory sends messages to their short-term memory system, repetition, or relative importance of the information may or may not relegate it to long-term memory (also known as secondary memory).
 Once in long-term memory, the information can be recalled at any time, or until such time as the long-term memory fails.

 Sensory memory also has an important role in survival instincts.
-Even though it only lasts for a short time, sensory memory can save you, if the proper processes are utilized.
+Even though it only lasts for a short time, this flash of memory can alert you to threats if the proper processes are utilized.
 Because the senses are constantly at work, new sensory memories are being formed before the old ones have dissipated.
 This is why, if something moves almost imperceptibly, you will notice it right away.
 Your iconic memory is telling you that the object or threat that you are looking at has moved.

 Sensory Memory Examples